MagicCube/photo-maniac/README.md

 # photo-maniac

-A Chrome extension presents you with stunning photos every time you open a new tab.
+A Chrome extension presents you with stunning photos every time open a new tab.

 ## Features